Smartling/SmartlingHelp/_articles/style-guides.md

 ![](/uploads/versions/style-guides1---x----1999-1037x---.png)

-**2)**&nbsp;Name your style guide, select your source language, and choose your style guide type.
+**2)** Name your style guide, select your source language, and choose your style guide type.
 You can choose to create your style guide by answering a set of questions about your desired style, or create your own custom style guide from scratch.
 Click **Create Style Guide**

 ![](/uploads/versions/styleguides2---x----1142-724x---.png)